 A bomber all-terrain snowshoe, the Revo evolved the Lightning’s 360° Traction technology by moving the traction out to the shoe’s perimeter, so the external steel traction walls with aggressive teeth could offer an even more powerful grip with every step.
 Its ExoTract™ deck extended injection-molded plastic over the T-bars and nose mold for torsional flex and durability in any conditions.

-Not your snowshoes of old, the high performance designs of today are reliable, efficient tools for everyone from serious alpinists to everyday explorers.
+A far cry from wood and hide snowshoes of old, the high-performance designs of today are reliable, efficient tools for everyone from serious alpinists to everyday explorers.
 As a company founded on the goal of making reliable, functional and more efficient gear, we’re proud to be a part of the snowshoe revolution and the legacy of innovation that made fresh tracks 20 years ago—when Bill Forrest and MSR came together to reinvent the snowshoe.